Haven’t Read a Play since High School?

 And That’s Not All

 Cold reads enhance our lives in many very different ways.
-We exercise and improve our comprehensive reading skills, elocution, conversation, as we come to appreciate literary Drama (Poetry and/or Prose as dialog) and develop a deeper understanding of ourselves and humankind.
+We exercise and improve our reading skills, enunciation, conversation, as we come to appreciate literary Drama (Poetry and/or Prose as dialog) and develop a deeper understanding of ourselves and humankind.
 By doing it together, we share a common literary bond.
 We exercise our collective imagination, gain insights into other times and places, walk in other people’s shoes, and discover that playwrights are as literary, wise, and witty as novelists, as lyrical as poets, and we take pride in dropping their names at parties.
 We Know Drama.

 The Time is NOW